MatteoLarrode/ExchangeRatePredictor/README.md

 1. The range of the timeframe when retriving time-series data is limited to a year.
 Analysing changes in exchange rates over a perdiod longer than a year will require the aggregation of different API calls.
 2. My subscription allows for a maximum of 300 daily requests.
 Although it is enough to perform most tasks for a project of this size, it did prompt require me to work around it in some cases as we will see later.

-#### The print_rate() function
+#### The print_rates() functions
 <p>
-This function makes the API call to fetch the exchange rate of every day in the time period specified by the user, and for a chosen pair of currencies.
+Th print_rates() function makes the API call to fetch the exchange rate of every day in the time period specified by the user, and for a chosen pair of currencies.
 It then plots a graph showing the evolution of the exchange rate over the chosen time period.
 </p>

 Parameters of the function: